Lakeside Amusement Park: History

-Lakeside Park was built by a group led by Denver brewer Adolph Zang, on an approximately 57-acre site located adjacent to Lake Rhoda (then known as West Berkeley Lake).
-Originally known as “Lakeside Park,” “The White City," and "The Coney Island of the West," the park featured the Beaux-Arts and Neoclassical architectural styles favored in many other Exposition-themed amusement parks of the era, and was lit by an estimated 100,000 electric bulbs.
-It was serviced by a trolley line built by the Denver Tramway, making it a trolley park; however, unlike most trolley parks, Lakeside was independently owned, and included ample space for automobile parking.
+Lakeside Amusement Park, originally known as White City, was founded by a group led by Denver-based brewer Adolph Zang, on an approximately 57-acre site adjacent to Lake Rhoda (then known as West Berkeley Lake).
+Referred to as "the Coney Island of the West", the park featured the Beaux-Arts and Neoclassical architectural styles favored in many other amusement parks of the era, and was lit by an estimated 100,000 electric bulbs.
+It was serviced by a trolley line built by the Denver Tramway, but was independently owned, rather than being owned by the trolley company that served the park, meaning it is not a true trolley park.

-The park’s original buildings included the 150-foot Tower of Jewels at the park’s main entrance; a three-story casino building featuring a rathskellar, a theater, and dining rooms overlooking the lake; a natatorium; a 15,000 square foot ballroom; a roller skating rink; a boat house with a 160-foot pier; and a miniature train station modeled after Denver's Union Station.
+The park’s original buildings included the 150-foot Tower of Jewels at the park’s main entrance, a natatorium, a 15,000 square foot ballroom, a roller skating rink, a boat house with a 160-foot pier, and a miniature train station modeled after Denver Union Station.

-The main entrance led down a wide staircase to a central park area.
-Rides and attractions were originally grouped at the southern end of the park, with the park's northern section reserved for social activities such as musical performances, ballroom dancing, boating, outdoor swimming and diving at the lake, and roller skating.

-Original rides and attractions included the Lakeshore Railroad (a miniature railroad which circled the lake), a merry-go-round, a Ferris wheel, an airship and balloon ascension platform, a Third Degree funhouse, the Devil's Palace (described as an "interesting and instructing amusement" featuring snakes and other reptiles), a Shoot-the-Chutes, a mile-long Scenic Railway, and the Velvet Coaster.
+Original rides and attractions included the Lakeshore Railroad (a miniature railroad which circled the lake), a merry-go-round, a Ferris wheel, an airship and balloon ascension platform, a funhouse, the Devil's Palace (described as an "interesting and instructing amusement" featuring snakes and other reptiles), a shoot the chutes, a mile-long Scenic Railway, and the Velvet Coaster.
 W.H.
-Labb of Indianapolis designed the Velvet Coaster, intended to be a combination of the Foster coaster at Chicago's White City and a type of figure-8; it featured a 1,200 foot (370 m) framework situated along the southern end of the lake, with a total of 3,600 feet (1,100 m) of track.
-A ride called The Tickler was installed, but was soon removed after customers received serious injuries, including broken bones.
+Labb of Indianapolis designed the Velvet Coaster, which featured a 1,200 foot (370 m) framework situated along the southern end of the lake, with a total of 3,600 feet (1,100 m) of track.
+A ride called Tickler was installed, but was removed soon after customers reported it causing serious injuries, including broken bones.